intershop/iom-project-archetype/src/main/resources/archetype-resources/README.md

 [*devenv-4-iom*](https://github.com/intershop/devenv-4-iom) is a software project, maintained by Intershop, that helps IOM developers to run
 IOM locally and to execute and test project-code and -configurations within this IOM installation.

-As already mentioned in section *IOM Project Archetype* above, *devenv-4-iom* is already integrated into the project.
+*devenv-4-iom* is already integrated into the current project.
 But this does not mean, that *devenv-4-iom* is already able to run on your machine.
 Please read the [installation instructions](https://github.com/intershop/devenv-4-iom/blob/main/doc/00_installation.md) and make sure, that all preconditions for *devenv-4-iom* are fulfilled to run on your machine.

 *devenv-4-iom* is updated on a regular basis.
 You need to check for these updates.
 Please follow the instructions given in [documentation of *IOM Project Archetype*](https://github.com/intershop/iom-project-archetype#integrate-devenv-4-iom) on update of *devenv-4-iom*.